 Table 1 Service Qualification field description

-Serviceability status may be represented below tables.
+Serviceability status may be represented the following table.

 serviceable-shortfall is include updating access NW.

-substatus are captured via .notation
+substatus are captured via notation

 i.e serviceable.existing etc…

-Order feasibility check Resource
+In the case that the service provider or broker responding to the request already knows about an upcoming change in the serviceability status, it is intended that the response is sent as a collection of the about results, listing both the current and the future valid response with its state and a matching eligibility date.

+Product-Offering Qualification Resource

-Example of the JSON representation of Order Feasibility check:
+Example of the JSON representation of Product-Offering Qualification:

-Service provider execute order feasibility check request to get the customer location Feasibility include Commercial and Technical eligibility.
+Service provider execute Product-Offering Qualification request to get the customer location Feasibility include Commercial and Technical eligibility.